 Matrack Fleet Dash Cam combines AI safety alerts, multi-camera support, and cloud storage, making it far more advanced than typical budget models.
 It also includes compliance tools that are valuable for both individual drivers and fleets, giving it an edge as the best overall choice.

-Galphi - Best Budget Parking Mode Dash Cam
+Galphi - Best Affordable Parking Mode Dash Cam

 Pros Cons